cloudfoundry/bosh-cli/docs/cli_workflow.md

 ## 10. Attaching disk

 After the disk is created, the CLI calls the `attach_disk` CPI method.
-After the disk is attached, the CLI issues a `mount_disk` request to the agent on the Micro BOSH VM.
+After the disk is attached, the CLI issues a `mount_disk` request to the agent on the BOSH VM.

 ## 11. Sending stop message